We got answers to your questions.

-Here are some of the most frequently asked questions patients have about dentistry and oral health.
+Here are some of the most frequently asked questions about dentistry and oral health.
 If you have any other questions, or would like to make an appointment, we would love to hear from you.

 You should have a dental checkup and cleaning at least twice a year, although your dentist or dental hygienist may recommend more frequent visits.

 Regular dental exams and cleaning visits are essential for preventing dental problems and maintaining the health of your teeth and gums.
 At these visits, the teeth are cleaned and checked for cavities.
 In addition, there are many other things that monitoring and tracking help detect, prevent and maintain your dental health.

 Brushing teeth removes food particles, plaque, and bacteria from all dental surfaces, except between the teeth.
 Unfortunately, our brush cannot reach these areas that are highly susceptible to periodontal (gum) caries and inflammation.
 Flossing daily is the best way to clean between your teeth and below the gum line.
 Flossing not only helps to clean these spaces but also disrupts plaque formation, preventing damage to the gums, teeth, and bones.